surveyjs/survey-library/docs/get-started-html-css-javascript.md

 ## Handle Survey Completion

-After a respondent completes a survey, the results are available within the [`onComplete`](https://surveyjs.io/Documentation/Library?id=surveymodel#onComplete) event handler.
-In real-world applications, you should send the results to a server where they will be stored in a database and processed.
-If your application has a user identification system, you can add the user ID to the survey results before sending them to the server:
+Once a respondent completes a survey, the results are accessible through the [`onComplete`](https://surveyjs.io/Documentation/Library?id=surveymodel#onComplete) event handler.
+In real-world applications, you should send these results to a server for storage in a database and further processing.
+If your application includes a user identification system, you can add the user ID to the survey results before sending them to the server:

 ```js
 const SURVEY_ID = 1;